Necessity of Hyperbolic Absolute Risk Aversion for the Concavity of Consumption Functions: Proof of lemmas

-Conversely, if $\phi$ and $I$ take one of the forms in Lemma \ref{lem:HLP}, then we have $\Phi(y)=\frac{y}{a+1}$ in \eqref{eq:defPhi}, and the inequality \eqref{eq:lb3} is trivial.
-Then we can go back the argument to show that $g$ is concave. \end{proof}
+Conversely, if $\phi$ and $I$ take one of the forms in \eqref{eq:phiI}, then we have $\Phi(y)=\frac{y}{a+1}$ in \eqref{eq:defPhi}, and the inequality \eqref{eq:lb3} is trivial.
+Then we can go back the argument to show that $g$ is concave on its domain. \end{proof}